Gruntfuggly/triggertaskonsave/README.md

 ## Configuration

-The extension can be temporarily enabled/disabled with
+The extension can be temporarily enabled/disabled with:

 ```json
     "triggerTaskOnSave.on": true